Purnima2004/Fake-Profile-Detection/README.md

 # Project description:
-Support Vector Machines (SVM) has been employed in this project to automatically detect and flag fake social media profiles.
-Through the examination of several data sets, such as activity patterns and profile details, the system extracts relevant features to differentiate between real and fraudulent profiles.
-Enhancing online security, lowering the danger of fraudulent activity, and promoting a more trustworthy social media community are the objectives.
-Accuracy, user-friendly integration, and ongoing progress based on user feedback are the main goals of the project.
+This project aims to detect fake profiles on social media platforms using Artificial Neural Networks (ANNs).
+Through the analysis of user data and behavioral patterns, the model makes predictions about the authenticity of a profile.
+The dataset contains characteristics that act as features for the ANN, such as the number of friends, followers, status updates, language, and profile settings.

+The approach includes feature engineering, data preprocessing, dividing data into test, validation, and training sets, and creating an artificial neural network (ANN) for binary classification.
+The ANN model is trained using labeled data to achieve an accuracy of 99% in classifying fake and real profiles.